 - Improved Tree Germplasm, Diversity, Products and Value Chains

-- Scholarship Award: DAAD will pay tuition fees to the university according to the submitted fees structure and a monthly stipend to the scholarship holder, covering the cost of living including accommodation.
+- Award: DAAD will pay tuition fees to the university according to the submitted fees structure and a monthly stipend to the program holder, covering the cost of living including accommodation.
 DAAD rates will apply for the monthly stipend.
 Later increments of any fees and charges cannot be considered.
-In addition, the scholarship holder will receive an annual study and research allowance.
+In addition, the program holder will receive an annual study and research allowance.
 This allowance is intended to assist in coverage of any costs related to the student’s research project.
 The annual study and research allowance is paid in local currency and is equivalent to the amount of EUR 230.00 for Master’s scholarship holders and EUR 920.00 for PhD scholarship holders.
-Within the final year of studies, DAAD pays a lump sum of EUR 1,025.00 to the scholarship holder, where applicable (in the local currency).
+Within the final year of studies, DAAD pays a lump sum of EUR 1,025.00 to the program holder, where applicable (in the local currency).
 This final allowance is granted to assist in coverage of the thesis production costs in the last year of the course of studies (i.e. second year for Master students, third year for PhD students).

 - Nationality: Applicants from Sub-Saharan African countries are eligible.